JazzMaster/LazGFX/2dBGI/SDL1/readme.md

-SDL2 implementation of LazGfx Core(Borland replacement BGI)
+SDL1.2 implementation of LazGfx Core(Borland replacement BGI)

-Leave the DLLs here.
+Leave some sort of Windows DLLs here.

+These are 64bit ones, 32bit ones are in the folder- if you need the older compatibility ones(32bit), remove those here('rm *.dll') and put the other ones here.
+(keep your download- you might want all of the DLLs - and I need something to test with)

 When you build using fpc(lazarus cant hook SDL correctly)-

-	SDL.pas header will require them if building on win32/64.
+	SDL.pas header will require the DLLs if building on win32/64.

 	If building on unices, it will pull the installed SDL shared0object files from the OS location /usr/lib/x86_64-linux-gnu , usually
 		-You just need to install SDL12 and SDL2 dev packages.

-I will aim to have both win32/win64 dlls available- as SDL1.2 still builds for playstation and older powerpc macs (get the belkin usb grey/purple wifi stick -or similar, airport is outdated and insecure tech).
+Distribute the DLLs when you distribute your application of LazGfx, PLEASE!<br>
+(Dont make people hunt these down.)

 The core routines are here-
 	I have to work on ellippses,polys, and fills-